IPCS INCHEM Home

 PREVENT GENERATION OF MISTS!

+Personal protection: filter respirator for organic gases and particulates adapted to the airborne concentration of the substance.
 Collect leaking and spilled liquid in sealable containers as far as possible.
-Absorb remaining liquid in sand or inert absorbent and remove to safe place.
+Absorb remaining liquid in sand or inert absorbent.
+Then store and dispose of according to local regulations.
 Do NOT let this chemical enter the environment.
-(Extra personal protection: A/P2 filter respirator for organic vapour and harmful dust).

 UN Classification

 Provision to contain effluent from fire extinguishing.
-Separated from strong oxidants, aluminium, food and feedstuffs.
+Separated from strong oxidants, aluminium and food and feedstuffs.
 Well closed.
+Store in an area without drain or sewer access.

 1,3-DICHLOROBENZENE ICSC: 1095